bloovis/sup-notmuch.mirror/README.md

 To use sup-notmuch (Sup with notmuch support), you must checkout and use the `notmuch` branch of the [sup-notmuch git repository](https://www.bloovis.com/cgit/sup-notmuch/).

-I have tested sup-notmuch on Linux Mint 19 (based on Ubuntu 18.04), which uses ruby version 2.5.1p57, and notmuch version 0.26.
+I have tested sup-notmuch on:

+* Linux Mint 19 (based on Ubuntu 18.04), which uses ruby version 2.5.1p57, and notmuch version 0.26.
+* Linux Mint 21 (based on Ubuntu 22.04), which uses ruby version 3.0.2p107, and notmuch version 0.35.

 To clone the repository and switch to the `notmuch` branch: